-- Consider prescribing intermittent opioid therapy for chronic conditions with sporadic flares of severe pain only if likely to improve physical function and social engagement. - Use the lowest-dose of short-acting opioids possible, avoiding prolonged (more than a few days) and continuous (around-the-clock) use. - Re-evaluate frequently for risk of falls, sedation, and other opioid-related adverse effects, as risk changes with advancing age and use of other CNS-active medications and alcohol.
+- Consider prescribing intermittent opioid therapy for chronic conditions with sporadic flares of severe pain only if it is likely to improve physical and social function. - Use the lowest-dose of short-acting opioids possible, avoiding prolonged (more than a few days) and continuous (around-the-clock) use. - Re-evaluate frequently for risk of falls, sedation, and other opioid-related adverse effects, as risk changes with advancing age and use of other CNS-active medications and alcohol.